 The Wandering Albatross spends most of it life in flight, over the ocean.
 The feed at night on fish and other sea creatures found near the surface of the water.
 They have special salt glands that help them desalinate their bodies.

-The Wandering Albatross has a conservation status of Vulnerable as of June 2013.
+The Wandering Albatross has a conservation status of vulnerable.
 They face a variety of threats, including mortality from longline and other ocean fishing methods, nest predation by non-native species, and ingestion of plastic marine debris.